Dementia Friendly Communities

 Alzheimer Europe is a non-governmental organisation (NGO) aiming to provide a voice to people with dementia and their carers, make dementia a European priority, promote a rights-based approach to dementia, support dementia research and strengthen the European dementia movement.

-We are non-profit non- governmental organization aimed at improvement of dementia diagnosis, treatment and care in Bulgaria.
+We are non-profit non- governmental organisation aimed at improvement of dementia diagnosis, treatment and care in Bulgaria.
 Our research programs are devoted to the prevention, early diagnosis, treatment and care of neurological disease affecting cognition.
 We are working closely with universities, university hospitals and other partners.
+BSD has the coordination role in the development of the National Dementia Strategy.
+We have participated in several international projects on dementia research and care and play a major role in educational programs for professionals involved in dementia care.

 Deputy Director, Dementia and Disabilities